tttn13/food-atlas/README.md

 - Switch to restaurant screen when clicking on the restaurant detail
 - Redirect to external sites or functionality when users click on relevant text or icon
 - Loading spinners for relevant fetching processes
-- Deployed to iOS Simulator
+- Deployed to an iOS Simulator

 ## Functionality